 - Why do I expect you to do something about it?

 Shortcut, if you don't care about the why, and just want to get rolling, make sure your site is ready to upgrade, and then ask your webhost to find out how to do it (usually they will do it for you, but take a backup first).
 EWWW IO is currently supported on PHP 5.6 - 7.4.
-I use it on PHP 7.0 and 7.2 everyday, and you can see the status of the tests on various PHP versions every time I check-in the code to GitHub.
+I use it on PHP 7.2 everyday, and you can see the status of the tests on various PHP versions every time I check-in the code to GitHub.
 It should also work on PHP 8 just fine, but I don't frequently test that yet (as of June 2021).

 What's a PHP?
 What are these versions you speak of?

 WordPress, (like the EWWW Image Optimizer), is built with several different programming languages, but the majority is written in a language called PHP.
 Just like WordPress, the PHP language has been improved over time.
 Some of these changes are gradual, and some have been incredible performance improvements.
 Developers everywhere are using the new features found in newer versions of PHP and loving the performance gains of modern versions.
 More importantly, everyone gets to enjoy the increased security found in these new versions.
-Sadly, WordPress developers are left out in the cold and get none of these benefits.
+In the past, WordPress developers have been left out in the cold and received none of these benefits.
 What?!?!
 Why not?